oerc-music/meld-cli-tools/README.md

 1. an easy way to experiment with LDP containers containing MELD annotations and SOFA match services.

-2. a tool that for tesing MELD application interactions with LDP containers.
+2. a tool for tesing MELD application interactions with LDP containers.

 3. simple code examples for accessing and manipulating MELD data in LDP containers.